 Do you have a recital?

 Absolutely!
 The Ballet Class stages our annual recital at the Rye Country Day School's Performing Arts Center in June.
-Our recital features story-driven choreography created by our former director Lynne Stetson set to baroque, classical and twentieth-century orchestral works and inspired by her time dancing at the New York City Ballet under George Balanchine.
+Our recital features story-driven choreography created by our founder Lynne Stetson set to baroque, classical and twentieth-century orchestral works that is inspired by her time dancing at the New York City Ballet under George Balanchine.
 We also create original pieces that are tailored to the individual abilities and talents of our students.

 How is tuition handled?